 - Choose your words.
 What you say can have a big effect.
 Match the praise you give your child to your child’s personality so it motivates your toddler more.

 - Use motivational tools.
 Printable tools like sequence cards and potty training charts can help teach your child in a fun way.
-Get support for yourself from the Pull-Ups® Voice Assistant for smart speakers, which can provide daily tips, set potty break reminders and more to motivate your toddler — and make potty training easier for you!

 - Reward success.
 Which potty training rewards you should use depends on what your child responds to best.
 Some toddlers like tangible items like small toys and other potty training prizes while others enjoy experiences like dance parties.
 You can also get a call from a Disney character to congratulate your child on their potty training journey!